How to apply for Marketplace health insurance

 - Cost Sharing Reductions mean you pay less for services when you use your insurance.
 For example, you may have lower copays when you visit your doctor, and a lower deductible to hit before your insurance starts sharing your medical bills.
 You can only use your cost-sharing reductions if you enroll in a Silver plan.

-If your income is above $12,000 but below $48,000 (single) or above $25,000 but below $100,000 (family of 4), typically you will qualify for savings on the Marketplace.
+You’ll qualify for subsidies if your income is between 100% and 400% of the Federal Poverty Level.
+If your income is above $12,760 but below $51,040 (as an individual) or above $26,200 but below $104,800 (family of 4), typically you will qualify for savings on the Marketplace.
 The chart below can give you a sense of whether or not you and/or your family may be eligible for a subsidy based on your household income and size.

-Easily find out if you qualify by entering your zip code below:
+Easily find out how much of a subsidy you’ll qualify by entering your zip code below:

 Once we’ve determined whether you qualify for savings, we’ll check if you qualify for a Special Enrollment Period.
 You’ll have to submit documents to prove your qualifying life event after you submit your application.
 Note that during Open Enrollment, you typically won’t need a qualifying life event or any supporting documentation to enroll.
 Although you may be asked for proof of income or immigration status after enrollment.